nathandunk/BetterSerialPlotter/README.md

 ## Example Arduino Code

-There are many ways that you can setup your Arduino code, with two examples shown below.
-A nice resource for how to set this up is shown [here](https://arduinogetstarted.com/tutorials/arduino-serial-plotter).
+There are many ways that you can setup your Arduino code, with two examples shown below.Anything that works with the built-in arduino serial plotter (A nice resource for how to set this up is shown [here](https://arduinogetstarted.com/tutorials/arduino-serial-plotter)) should work with the Better Serial Plotter.
 The general idea is to use `Serial.print()` functions to print your variables, and to put either a tab `"\t"` or a space `" "` in between serial prints.

 ```cpp
 // Better Serial Plotter example code